-If the early Georgian period was influenced by Lord Burlington, the latter was the influenced by Robert Adam and his neo-classical followers or I shall say his imitators.
+If the early Georgian period was influenced by Lord Burlington, the latter was influenced by Robert Adam and his neo-classical followers or I shall say his imitators.
 Adam was responsible for a spate of influential house designs around London, including Syon House (1761), Osterley Park, and Kenwood House.

-A year after Adam’s work at Syon, King George III and Queen Charlotte moved into Buckingham House (later to become Buckingham Palace).
+A year after Adam’s work at Syon, King George III, and Queen Charlotte moved into Buckingham House (later to become Buckingham Palace).
 St. James Palace remained the official royal residence.

 One of the biggest social revolutions in Georgian London was a quiet one.
 It was the popularity of coffee houses as a forum for business, entertainment, and social activity.
 The London coffee houses were immensely popular and certain places became associated with different political viewpoints or kinds of commercial activity.
-It was in one of these coffee houses, New Jonathan’s, that merchant gathered, and formed what was to become the current London Stock Exchange.
+It was in one of these coffee houses, New Jonathan’s, that merchants gathered, and formed what was to become the current London Stock Exchange.

-The Georgian London saw a new form of entertainment, the pleasure garden, become popular.
+Georgian London saw a new form of entertainment, the pleasure garden, become popular.
 These pleasure gardens, notably at Ranelagh and Vauxhall, were like outdoor amusement parks, complete with musicians and fireworks.